gremlation/ComfyUI-ViewData/README.md

 Then restart ComfyUI.

+Note that due to an issue with case-sensitivity, you may have to rename the `ComfyUI-ViewData` directory to the lowercase `comfyui-viewdata` before styles and syntax highlighting work.

 ## Options

 You can change the indentation level for dictionaries by going to Settings > View Data ~🅖